What Is Occipital Neuralgia?

 Some common causes include:

-• Compression of the space between the vertebral bones of C1 and C2
+• Compression of the space between the vertebral bones of C1 and C2.
+Compression in the space between these cervical vertebrae can irritate the nerve as it emerges from the spinal column.

 • Compression of the deep to superficial turn around the inferiolateral border of the obliquus capitis inferior muscle and its tight investing fascia